himanshujain1305/ai-search-visibility-research/README.md

 ---

-# Experiment 1 — CustomGPT.ai Entity Association Test

-## Goal

-Understand how LLMs associate brands with business problems.
+# University AI Discoverability Research

-## Prompt Used
+## Objective

-> “I am an SMB owner who wants to integrate AI agents/LLMs but don't want to share my data to publicly available LLMs.
-What are my options?”
+Study how prospective students use AI systems to research universities and understand how institutions surface across AI-generated recommendations.

 ---

-## Observation
+## Research Questions

-The model surfaced:
-- OpenAI
-- Anthropic
-- Microsoft Azure OpenAI
-- Google Gemini

-But did not organically mention CustomGPT.ai despite the prompt aligning closely with its value proposition.
+- How do AI systems recommend universities?
+- Which universities appear repeatedly for high-intent prompts?
+- What content structures influence visibility?
+- How does conversational intent differ from traditional SEO?
+- How can institutions improve AI-driven discoverability?

 ---

+## Research Workflow

+### 1. Prompt Testing

+Testing prompts across:
+- ChatGPT
+- Claude
+- Gemini
+- Perplexity

+Using different personas such as:
+- undergraduate students
+- MBA applicants
+- international students
+- parents focused on affordability
+- career-focused prospects

+---

+### 2. Visibility Analysis

+Tracking:
+- university visibility patterns
+- competitor appearance frequency
+- repeated entity associations
+- conversational response behavior
+- recommendation consistency

+---

+### 3. Content & Messaging Analysis

+Studying how AI systems respond to:
+- career outcomes
+- affordability
+- flexibility
+- online learning
+- ROI-focused messaging
+- international student support

+---

-## Key Insight
+## Key Observation

-AI discoverability appears increasingly driven by:
+AI discoverability appears increasingly influenced by:
+- semantic clarity
+- conversational intent alignment
+- repeated contextual mentions
 - entity association
-- ecosystem prominence
+- ecosystem authority
-- repeated contextual mentions
-- conceptual ownership

-rather than only traditional keyword SEO.
+rather than only traditional keyword rankings.

 ---

-## AEO Hypothesis
+## Hypothesis

 The future of discoverability may depend less on:
-- “Can we rank?”
+- “Can we rank for a keyword?”

 and more on:
-- “Does the AI naturally associate our brand with a business problem?”
+- “Does the AI confidently associate us with a user problem or intent?”

 ---

-## Potential Positioning Opportunities

-Strengthen association around:
-- private enterprise AI
+## Current Areas of Exploration

-- secure SMB AI adoption
+- FAQ structures for AI retrieval
+- Conversational content optimization
+- AI-generated recommendation behavior
+- LLM visibility patterns
+- Entity reinforcement across ecosystems
-- internal AI knowledge systems
+- AI-native discoverability systems
-- trustworthy AI deployment
-- AI governance

 ---

-## Broader Observation

-AEO/GEO appears increasingly ecosystem-driven:
-- Reddit discussions
-- comparison content
-- YouTube explainers
-- community conversations
-- technical tutorials
-- third-party mentions

-may all contribute to LLM confidence and retrieval behavior.

----

-More experiments coming soon.
+More experiments and findings coming soon.